-The Welland Rivers Trust is starting a new initiative to better connect with communities living in the catchment, understand their needs and concerns and develop innovative new projects and events related to the river that will improve their health and wellbeing.
+The Welland Rivers Trust runs an initiative to better connect with communities living in the catchment, understand their needs and concerns and develop innovative new projects and events related to the river that will improve their health and wellbeing.

-As Community Engagement Officer, it will be your job to build new relationships, consult existing volunteers and understand how the River Welland and its tributaries can form a meaningful part of people’s lives.
-We want to ensure community input and benefit are at the heart of all our projects and you will have complete freedom to explore and develop new ways of making this happen.
-You will also assist the Project Manager in the delivery of WRT’s citizen science monitoring project, River Wardens and deliver informative and engaging educational visits to schools and scouts groups.
+As Community Engagement Officer, it will be your job to continue and expand this programme, building new relationships, consulting existing volunteers and understanding how the River Welland and its tributaries can form a more meaningful part of people’s lives.
+We want to ensure community input and benefit are at the heart of all our projects and you will significant autonomy to explore and develop new ways of making this happen.
+You will also manage the delivery of WRT’s citizen science monitoring project, River Wardens and deliver informative and engaging educational visits to schools and other local organisations such as Scouts groups, special interest groups and Parish Councils.

-You will be capable of working independently and creatively as part of a small team and demonstrate a committed, professional and flexible approach to your work.
+Essential criteria are an ability to work independently and creatively as part of a small team, good people skills and a committed, professional, and flexible approach to your work.
 We are looking for an individual with experience of delivering an array of practical community engagement activities such as walks, volunteer clean ups and educational workshops.
-You will be an approachable and friendly communicator who will be able to inspire others to respect the natural world whilst building strong relationships and partnerships to achieve outcomes on the ground.
+You will be an approachable and friendly communicator who will be able to lead and inspire others to preserve and respect the natural world whilst building strong relationships and partnerships to achieve outcomes on the ground.

-The Community Engagement Officer will report to the Welland Project Manager and the board of trustees and sit on the Welland Valley Partnership to ensure that the interests of local communities are factored into multi-organisational planning of works in the catchment.
+The Community Engagement Officer will report to the Welland Project Manager and the board of trustees and attend the Welland Valley Partnership to ensure that the interests of local communities are considered in the multi-organisational planning of works in the catchment.

 Essential candidate skills: